Free EB-5 Evaluation

 Investors can always check the status of their individual I-526E petition on the USCIS website, as processing times can vary significantly.

-With the dual help of a dedicated EB-5 professional from EB5AN and a licensed immigration attorney, immigrant investors can help ensure that their I-526E petitions are adjudicated and approved in as timely a manner as possible.
+With the dual help of a dedicated EB-5 professional from EB5AN and a licensed immigration attorney, immigrant investors can help ensure that their I-526E petitions are reviewed and approved.

-Although the supporting documentation and wait times can seem daunting, the team at EB5AN has helped thousands of immigrant investors just like you to achieve their family’s dreams of living permanently in the United States.
+Although the process can seem daunting, the team at EB5AN has helped thousands of immigrant investors achieve their dream of living permanently in the United States.

 Reach out to an EB-5 professional at EB5AN today to begin your family’s journey.